arnav10goel/arnav10goel/README.md

 # 💫 About Me:
+- 👋 Hi, I’m Arnav Goel and I am currently working as an Undergraduate Researcher at the Multimodal Digital Media Analysis Lab (MIDAS-IIITD).
-👋 Hi, I’m Arnav Goel<br>👀 I’m interested in Operating Systems, Algorithms, Machine Learning, AI and Game Theory.<br>🌱 I’m currently learning Pytorch and Deep Learning and trying my hands on Natural Language Processing (NLP).<br>💞️ I’m looking to collaborate on ML-related projects.<br>📫 You can reach me on my Linkedin or my Mail
+- 👀 I’m interested in Operating Systems, Algorithms, Machine Learning and Game Theory.
+- 🌱 I’m currently learning Pytorch and Deep Learning and trying my hands on Natural Language Processing (NLP).
+- 💞️ I’m looking to collaborate on ML/DL-related projects.
+- 📫 You can reach me on my Linkedin or my Mail

 ## 🌐 Socials: